 Putting younger PR pros on the fast track requires a delicate balance, of course.
 Many younger PR staffers already are working 70+ hours a week in order to maximize profitability, and that can lead to burnout.

 “You need to make life as good as possible” for your staffers, regardless of the hierarchy, said Richard Tan, CFO and partner at Figliulo & Partners.
 He added that the work-life balance is a myth—and the sooner PR managers accept that the better.
-“You have to know there are times when it’s going to crazy and other times when you need to give people a break and decide that you aren’t going to squeeze people.”
+“You have to know there are times when it’s going to be crazy and other times when you need to give people a break and decide that you aren’t going to squeeze people.”

 Pointing to a chronic PR problem in PR, Tan added: “We spend so much time on admin that we don’t focus enough on the work.”